 Many parents argue that their child's special education ECEC is a wonderful, inclusive classroom.
 However, when we look at the environment, it reveals a congregated setting based on having a disability.
-The natural proportion of children with disabilities in Australia is 1 in 5 (according to National Consistent Collection of Data).
-So in a group of 20 children, no more than 4 should be children with disabilities.
+The natural proportion of children with disabilities in Australia is 1 in 5 (according to National Consistent Collection of Data), so in a group of 20 children, no more than 4 should be children with disabilities.
 But this natural proportion is always violated in special ECEC settings.
 Children who have not yet acquired speech are placed in a class with other children who cannot talk yet.
 How does this make any sense?
-If we wish to learn Italian, the best way to learn is to be in Italy immersed in the language.
+As one parent stated, "How will his speech improve when he is a class with children who don't speak?"

 Segregation harms children with disability in the long term, irrespective of good intentions.
 It is an unintended consequence of an historical and unsubstantiated practice.
-The Disability Royal Commission demonstrated that within these segregated environments, which children and young people are more commonly funnelled into, people with disability experience more exposure to violence, abuse, neglect and exploitation.
-This finding prompted Family Advocacy to join with 41 other organisations to call for an end to segregated environments.
+The Disability Royal Commission hearings have revealed that within these segregated environments, which children and young people are more commonly funnelled into, people with disability experience more exposure to violence, abuse, neglect and exploitation.
+This finding prompted Family Advocacy to join with 42 organisations to call for an end to segregated environments.

-More than sixty years later, we now know these segregated settings of special ECECs and their surrogate support units in mainstream settings were not based on best practice or evidence.
+More than sixty years later, we now know these segregated settings and their surrogate support units in mainstream settings were not based on best practice or evidence.
 There is no evidence base to continue to support segregation.
 Current evidence and values of community inclusion no longer support this harmful model of segregation.
 As a society, we need to dare ourselves to think otherwise and confess to our ignorance that the labelling of "special" and the setting of "special" has wounded and done a great disservice to people with disability.